gpakosz/PPK_ASSERT/README.md

 - Debug: break into the debugger if attached, otherwise `abort()` (on Windows, the system will prompt the user to attach a debugger)
 - Abort: call `abort()` immediately

-If you know you're going to launch your program from within a login shell session on iOS or Android (e.g. through SSH), define the `PEMPEK_ASSERT_DEFAULT_HANDLER_STDIN` preprocessor token.

 The default handler supports optional logging to a file (suggested by [@nothings]):